kukuu/integration/digital-twin.md

 Use Cases: Digital Twins are widely used in aerospace (e.g., monitoring airplane engines), automotive (vehicle design and testing), and smart cities (optimizing energy usage and urban planning).
 Example: A car manufacturer uses a Digital Twin to simulate the performance of an engine, factoring in real-time data from sensors in the physical engine.
 This helps engineers identify issues early and test modifications virtually before making changes to the actual engine.

+2. Digital Thread
+A Digital Thread is a communication framework that integrates data across the entire product lifecycle, providing a holistic view of the product's journey from design to manufacturing and even post-sale support.

+_Purpose:_ It enables seamless data flow and traceability across traditionally siloed systems and processes.
+This interconnected data helps create a comprehensive view of the product at every stage.
+Components: The Digital Thread encompasses the entire lifecycle of a product, connecting CAD (design), PLM (Product Lifecycle Management), ERP (Enterprise Resource Planning), and CRM (Customer Relationship Management) systems.
+Use Cases: Digital Thread helps track the evolution of a product over time, supports continuous improvements, and ensures that any change or issue is logged and accessible to stakeholders throughout the supply chain.

 ## Smart Meter Application System (Electricity/Energy)
 Creating a full-stack application with a Node.js backend and a React frontend that displays readings from an electricity meter can be quite comprehensive.
 Here’s a simplified version of the solution using TypeScript, Node.js, Express, React, and PostgreSQL.